-It is capable of producing 75 Gallons of water per day.
+It is capable of producing 75 gallons of water per day.
 And it is a well-known fact that the reverse osmosis filtration system wastes some amount of water before producing purified water.
 Its water waste ratio is acceptable, as it wastes 3 gallons of water to produce 1 gallon.

 iSpring RCC7 is the 5-stage reverse osmosis water system.
 Its filtration process has the capacity of removing more than 1000 pollutants from feed water.
 The filters have the shorter lifespan but relatively inexpensive.

 The installation is a piece of cake.
 You don’t need to call any professional.
 You can do this by yourself within 1-2 hours.